 Activating the Arches

 Mostly back-lying, knees bent.
-The “tripod of the foot” lesson.
-Learning a more subtle awareness and control of the bones and muscles that create the fundamental ground contact structure of the body, and relating it to movements of the ankle, knee (head of the fibula), hip, back, and beyond.
+The “tripod of the foot” lesson, great for improving feet, knees, hips, and more.
+Learn better awareness and control of the bones and muscles that create the fundamental ground contact structure of the body, and relate it to movements of the ankle, knee (especially the head of the fibula), hip, back, and beyond.

 Before you begin read this for practical tips and your responsibilities, and check out Comfort & Configuration below.